-Alternatively, when a user is provisioned to a Team through any of the previously described onboarding methods (Active Directory Bridge, SSO, Azure AD, SCIM, API, etc...) the user will instantly receive the shared folders for that team, and the records associated with those shared folders.
-When the user is removed from a team, they are revoked access from any shared folders and those folders are immediately removed from their vault.
-Any user within the Keeper Vault can create a personal folder or shared folder (unless restricted by the Keeper Administrator).
+Alternatively, when a user is provisioned to a Team through any of the previously described onboarding methods (Active Directory Bridge, SSO, Azure AD, SCIM, API, etc...), the user will instantly receive the shared folders for that team, and the records associated with those shared folders.
+When the user is removed from a team, their access is revoked from any shared folders and those folders are immediately removed from their vault.

-Both personal folders and shared folders can be nested and can contain an unlimited number of records or subfolders.
-Each subfolder inherits the same permissions structure as the parent.
+Both personal and shared folders can be nested and contain an unlimited number of records or subfolders.
+Each subfolder inherits the same permissions structure as the parent folder.

-In the screen below, the Region 1 folder is not shared but 1 of its 2 subfolders is shared (Monthly Sales Projections) and has the shared folder icon.
-The records it contains are also shared and are displayed with the "shared record icon" to the right of the record name.
-Region 2 is a shared folder so all the records contained within its subfolders are also shared and have the "shared record icon".
-The permissions on the Region 2 shared folder are also on the subfolders and records.
-Only the parent shared folder will receive the shared folder icon.
+In the screen capture below, the Region 1 folder is not shared but 1 of its 2 subfolders is shared (Monthly Sales Projections) as noted by the shared folder icon.
+Region 2 is a shared folder so all the records contained within its subfolders are also shared and they as noted in their shared record icons.

 When creating a Shared Folder, we recommend setting the Default Folder Settings to ensure that records added to the folder by team members retain a desired set of permissions.
 By default, the permissions are least privileged access.
-Select on the Default Folder Settings and configure the 4 options:
+Select Default Folder Settings to configure the following four permission options:

 Can Manage Users